Galland Manuscript

-The three-volume Galland Manuscript (Paris, Bibliothèque Nationale, MSS arabes 3609, 3610 and 3611), sometimes also referred to as the Syrian Manuscript, is the earliest extensive manuscript of the Thousand and One Nights (the only earlier witness being a ninth-century fragment of a mere sixteen lines).
+The three-volume Galland Manuscript (Paris, Bibliothèque Nationale, MSS arabes 3609, 3610 and 3611), sometimes also referred to as the Syrian Manuscript, is the earliest extensive manuscript of the One Thousand and One Nights (the earliest witness is a ninth-century fragment of a mere sixteen lines; another two are fragments of the tale Sul and Shumul).
+This was the main manuscript used by Antoine Galland in his translation of the One Thousand and One Nights from the Arabic to the Franch.

+Description

 Its text extends to 282 nights, breaking off in the middle of the Tale of Qamar al-Zamān and Budūr.
 The age of the manuscript is not known definitively.
 Muhsin Mahdi, the manuscript's modern editor, suggested that it was written sometime around AD 1291, while Heinz Grotzfeld dated it to after AD 1450 and before 1701 when Galland purchased the manuscript.

 Manuscript copies

 A direct copy of the Galland Manuscript from 1592/1593 CE is preserved in the Vatican Library as the second part of the two-volume Cod.
 Vat.
 Ar.
 782, and has been digitised.
 The Galland Manuscript was also the source for much of the Chavis Manuscript, an attempt in the 1780s by Denis Chavis to forge a more Arabic complete manuscript of the Nights, which was itself in turn influential on the development of editions and translations of the Nights.